 com.myOrganization.myProduct.transcripts.create.
 The Security Server finds the credential, sees that it allows sharing, and uses the right.
 Two and a half minutes later, the same child process requests the right

 com.myOrganization.myProduct.transcripts.create again, but the right has expired.
-The Security Server begins the process of creating a new credential by consulting the policy database and requesting user authentication.
+The Security Server begins the process of creating a new credential by consulting the policy database and requesting user authentication or consent.

 The Credentials Cache and the Authentication Dialog